MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold: Introduction

-For MCMC algorithms to be rapidly mixing, typically, the bounds for both $k$ and $\lambda$ are expressed in terms of the {\em maximum degree} of the underlying graph.
-Examples of such bounds are \cite{COLPaperA,RCLocalySparse,RCLattice,RCPlanar,MartinelliTrees,MolloyLagreGirth,RCGeneralBound} for colouring and \cite{ISPaperA,ISPaperB,MartinelliTrees,ISPaperC} for independent sets.
-In that terms, what makes the case of $G(n,d/n)$ special is the (relatively) big fluctuation in the degree of the vertices.
-To be more specific, w.h.p. the vast majority of vertices in $G(n,d/n)$ are of degree close to $d$, while the maximum degree is as huge as $\Theta\left(\frac{\ln n}{\ln\ln n}\right)$.
-In such a situation, it is natural to expect that the rapid mixing bounds for both $k$, $\lambda$ depend on the {\em expected degree} $d$, rather than the maximum degree.
+For Glauber dynamics to mix fast, typically, the bounds for both $k$ and $\lambda$ are expressed in terms of the {\em maximum degree} of the underlying graph.
+Examples of such bounds are \cite{COLPaperA,RCLocalySparse,RCLattice,RCPlanar,MartinelliTrees,MolloyLagreGirth,RCGeneralBound} for colouring and \cite{ISPaperA,ISPaperB,MyFOCS16,MartinelliTrees,ISPaperC} for independent sets.
+From this perspective, what makes the case of $\G$ interesting is the relatively big fluctuations in the degree of its vertices.
+To be more specific, w.h.p. the vast majority of vertices in $\G$ are of degree close to $d$, while the maximum degree is as huge as $\Theta\left(\frac{\ln n}{\ln\ln n}\right)$.
+In such a situation, it is natural to expect that the rapid mixing bounds for both $k$, $\lambda$ depend on the {\em expected degree} $d$, rather than maximum degree.

-Sophisticated but mathematically non rigorous arguments from statistical physics (e.g. in \cite{PNAS,ZdevKrzak}) support this picture.
-Roughly speaking, they suggest that w.h.p. over the instances of $G(n,d/n)$ the Glauber (block) dynamics on $k$-colouring has rapid mixing for any $k>d$.
-Furthermore, for $k<d$ the chain is expected to be {\em non-ergodic} \footnote{When $k<d$ there is a connected block which contains all but an exponentially small fraction the $k$-colourings of $G(n,d/n)$.
-It is conjectured that restricting the states of the chain to the $k$-colourings in this block we should have rapid mixing.}.
-To our knowledge, there are no predictions for the fugacity as far as the hard-core model is concerned.
-However, using the result in \cite{MaxLTree} and standard arguments we could conjecture that we have rapid mixing as long as $\lambda<\frac{(d-1)^{d-1}}{(d-2)^{d}}\approx \frac{e}{d}$.
-These conjectured bounds for $k$ and $\lambda$ are what we call {\em Gibbs Uniqueness thresholds}.
+Sophisticated but mathematically non rigorous arguments from statistical physics (e.g., in \cite{PNAS}) support this picture.
+They suggest that w.h.p. over the instances of $\G$ the Glauber (block) dynamics on $k$-colouring has rapid mixing for any $k>d$.
+Furthermore, for $k<d$ the chain is expected to be non-ergodic and weaker notions of convergence hold.
+Similarly, as far as the hard-core model is concerned the conjecture is that we have rapid mixing as long as $\lambda \leq \frac{(d-1)^{d-1}}{(d-2)^{d}}\approx \frac{e}{d}$.